 Mindfulness practice is just that…practice.
 It is not practice makes perfect, there is no goal or striving, there is just moment to moment awareness.
 It is about bringing the mind back to the present, back home to the body, the breath or the five senses, when it wanders off.
 It is the nature of the mind to wander, mindfulness practice is acknowledging the wandering, with curiosity and acceptance, and then bringing the mind home again.

 While mindfulness practice is central to Buddhist tradition, evidence of it may be seen in many religious traditions.
-In the modern world mindfulness is used as a stand-alone, secular practice.

 ‘We all know on some level that the world we live in is crazy.
 Derval Dunford offers us a response – real, utterly simple, and beautiful.'